 Spanish/English bilingual is a skill we value, but it is not a requirement.

-Compensation depends on experience and is highly competitive.
-We provide high-quality, zero-deductible health insurance and a strong benefits package that includes a SIMPLE IRA retirement plan with match, at least 28 days of paid time off & holidays as well as 5 sick days in your first year, and parental leave and a sabbatical program.
+Compensation and Benefits: Compensation depends on experience and is highly competitive.
+The salary range for this position is $65,000-$80,000.
+We provide high-quality, zero-deductible health insurance and a strong benefits package that includes a SIMPLE IRA retirement plan with match, at least 35 days of paid time off & holidays as well as 5 sick days in your first year, and parental leave and a sabbatical program.
 This job offers an opportunity to engage people to find solutions to some of the most important environmental issues in Colorado and work with a great team that is committed to a better, more equitable future.
 It will be challenging, inspiring, and sometimes frustrating, but you’ll be making a big difference.
-The salary range for this position is $36,000 – $45,000 with the exact salary depending on experience and new staff rarely starting at the top of the range.

 We are committed to building a more diverse and inclusive organization and conservation movement to fully represent and engage all Coloradans and to build as powerful a movement as we can.
 Recruiting staff that better reflects Colorado is a priority and we encourage applicants from all cultures, race, ethnicity, geographies, political affiliation, and all other identities represented in Colorado or protected by law.

-If this job truly speaks to you please fill out this short questionnaire and send a cover letter and resume by November 18, 2019 to Nikki Riedt with the subject line “Office Manager” to firstname.lastname@example.org.
+To Apply: If this job truly speaks to you, please fill out this short questionnaire and send a cover letter and resume to Jessica Goad with the subject line “Organizing Director” to firstname.lastname@example.org.
 No phone calls please.
+Position open until filled.